rteixeirax/transmission-telegram-notifications/README.md

-# Sends a message to a telegram bot after finishing the downloading
+#  Sends a message to a telegram bot after the transmission finishing the downloading

 ### Instuctions: